 Junrui Di, 2013 alumnus, published an original paper: Determining Survery Satisficing of Online Longitudinal Survey Data in the Multicenter AIDS Cohort Study: A Group-Based Trajectory Analysis with Michael Plankey, Ph.D, as the corresponding author.

 In December 2015 we hosted yet another successful Research Practicum Defense poster presentation.
 The defense is the culmination of our students' year long work on a research project mentored by our faculty.
 In the course of their projects, students learn advanced tools and techniques and apply them towards solving a practical problem from biomedical fields, thus contributing to scientific advancements.
 This year, there were 24 high quality research projects, with topics ranging from methods in next generation sequencing analysis to adaptive clinical trial design to epidemiological studies of congenital defects.
 The quality was praised by everyone involved, including our external collaborators.

 Ling Cai, Ph.D., has been promoted to Senior Biostatistician.
 Dr. Cai has been a biostatistician within our department since 2013.
 She received both her Ph.D. in chemical physics and Master’s degree in mathematical statistics from the University of Maryland at College Park in 2009.
 Dr. Cai provides consulting services for medical students’ Independent Study Projects, which is required for their graduation.
 She also collaborates with medical doctors and scientists for their funded research, grant applications, and clinical trials protocols and analysis plans; and supports the departmental teaching activities.

-Ao Yuan, Ph.D., has recently been promoted from Senior Biostatistician to Associate Professor.
+Ao Yuan, Ph.D., was recently promoted from Senior Biostatistician to Associate Professor.
 Dr. Yuan received his Ph.D. in statistics from University of British Columbia.
 Before joining the department in June 2014, he worked at Howard University National Human Genome Center as a research biostatistician for about 14 years, where he conducted research in biostatistics, clinical trials, empirical methods, and Bayesian methods.